Persimmon boosts sales but warns over economic impact of Ukraine conflict

-Housebuilder Persimmon enjoyed a boost in revenues and rising house prices as it benefited from a strong market.

-But the company said it could see disruption to the UK economy as a result of the conflict in Ukraine.
+But the company, which has its regional office in Telford and is currently building homes across the region, said it could see disruption to the UK economy as a result of the conflict in Ukraine.

 Economists believe inflation will rise higher as a result of tough economic sanctions on Russia and sky-high oil and energy prices hitting global economies.